It’s that time of year. Pumpkin is making its way into lattes, muffins, and more.

 The ingredient list: pumpkin.
 Period.

-Try adding the purée to your pasta sauces, curries, risottos, or oatmeal.
+Grab a carton or can to keep on hand, and try adding the purée to your pasta sauces, curries, yogurt, or oatmeal.

 Find this article interesting and useful?